 Did you know that having the right cat beds around your home is probably the most important factor to consider when owning a cat?
 We all know that having a comfortable bed to sleep in each night is important for us humans.

 But did you know that it’s just as important for our feline family members to have a comfy bed too?
 Just like us, getting a good night sleep is vital for cats.
 Our feline friends tend to sleep much more than us too, which puts even more importance on having a comfortable bed which they feel safe and secure in, before purchasing a cats bed.

 Does your cat have their own special place to sleep?
 Some pet owners think that cat beds are an unnecessary luxury which has no importance at all.
 After all, the cat has more than enough pieces of furniture to sleep on, such as the sofa, bed or even the clean pile of washing.
 Many pet owners believe that providing anything in addition to this would be spoiling the cat.
 However, this actually couldn’t be further from the truth.
-Providing your pet with their own bed may be far more important than you realise.
+Providing your pet with their own bed may be far more important than you realize.

 If you reside in a suburban area or in the countryside, then you probably allow your cat to go outside, in which case cat furniture is not a necessity.
 However, if you do not allow your cat to venture outside or you live in a city and your cat stays inside all the time, then you and your feline friend can both benefit from cat furniture.
-Here are some reasons: